 It's essential to focus on your commitments and not what your auditor suggests.
 Your report should be relevant to your customers and other entities who will receive this report.
 Randomly selecting TSCs without considering your commitments is a fast way to waste time and money during a SOC 2.

 About the Author

 AJ Yawn is Co-Founder and CEO at ByteChek and a Founding Board Member of the National Association of Black Compliance and Risk Management Professionals (NABCRMP).
 AJ has earned 6 AWS certifications including the AWS Solutions Architect-Professional and AWS Security-Specialty.
 Prior to ByteChek, AJ spent over a decade in the cybersecurity industry both in the US Army and as a consultant.
-He is a regular speaker at SANS Cloud Security curriculum events such as BIPOC in Cloud Forum and CloudSecNext Summit, and can be found teaching SEC557: Continuous Automation for Enterprise and Cloud Compliance.
-Read AJ's full bio here.
+He is a regular speaker at SANS Cloud Security curriculum events such as BIPOC in Cloud Forum and CloudSecNext Summit, and can be found teaching SEC557: Cloud Security and Continuous Compliance.
+Learn more about AJ here.